 The Nanaimo Campus Library’s last major renovation project was completed in 2005, resulting in a newly improved, 100,000-square-foot space.

 A second major renovation project is planned for the 2019/20 fiscal year, responding to consistent feedback from the VIU community over the last decade.
 The project will introduce several improvements to the third floor of the Nanaimo campus library to increase the amount of space in the Learning Commons, allowing for secure 24/7 access to the third and fourth floors, the introduction of a dedicated family space, additional computer stations, collaborative spaces, and individual carrels.
-You can learn more about this project and any service disruptions here.
+Learn more about this project and any service disruptions.